TOAST-DOCS/RDS/en/db-instance.md

 ### Recover Failed Over Master

 If the data is not consistent during failover and the binary log is not lost from the point of failure to the point of attempting recovery, the failed over and promoted masters can be recovered back to the high availability configuration.
 Because it re-configure replication relationships with the promoted master in the database of the failed over master, recovery fails once the data became inconsistent or once the binary log required for recovery was lost.

-If the failed over master fails to recover, you can re-enable the high availability feature by rebuilding.

 > [Note]
 > Recovery is not supported for DB instances where failover occurred before April 11, 2023.